olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 be replaceable, it's possible for two-way communication to have an unprecendented amount of subtlety.

 I'll leave you with this annecdote.
-I've had an even more [intricate setup][^2] than the one I recommend here since February 2020 because I was preparing to author a video course for my Pluralsight and wanted to offer students the best possible learning experience.
+I've had a much more *intricate setup*[^2] than the one I recommend here since February 2020 since I was preparing to author a video course for my Pluralsight and wanted to offer students the best possible learning experience.
 In countless meetings, many involving leaders far above my paygrade, I can no longer